osorio96728/Guess-the-phrase-/README.md

 # Guess the phrase in Python

-This game is the first project of The Polytechnic University of Puerto Rico
+This game is the first project of the class: CESC 3210-39 of the Polytechnic University of Puerto Rico

 # Details About this Game: